 Undergraduate International Student Admission

 Students from foreign countries may be considered for degree admission if, in addition to satisfying the general requirements, they also demonstrate proficiency in English.
 Evidence of completed academic credentials must be submitted to an approved evaluation service.
 Submission requirements vary, and applicants should refer to guidelines set by the individual credential evaluation service.
-Acceptable evaluation services include the American Association of Collegiate Registrars and Admissions Officers (AACRAO); Educational Credential Evaluators, Inc. (ECE); Josef Silny and Associates, Inc.; or World Educational Services (WES).
-Evaluations conducted by other National Association of Credential Evaluation Services approved members will be considered.
+Acceptable evaluation services include Educational Credential Evaluators, Inc. (ECE); Josef Silny and Associates, Inc.; or World Educational Services (WES).
+Evaluations conducted by other National Association of Credential Evaluation Services (NACES) approved members will be considered.
 International students must apply electronically as well as supply all supporting documents to the Office of Admissions, allowing sufficient time for the admissions review and visa process to be completed.

 Standardized test scores from one of the following must be submitted with the application: Test of English as a Foreign Language (TOEFL), International English Language Testing Service (IELTS - Academic Test), SAT, or American College Test (ACT).
 Non-native English speakers are encouraged to submit the TOEFL or IELTS - Academic Test.
 A minimum score of 550 is required for the written exam, 80 for the Internet-based score, and at least 213 for the computer-based test on the TOEFL.

-An overall IELTS - Academic Test score at band 6.0 or above it required, and minimum scores of 6.0 for speaking, listening, reading, and writing are preferred to demonstrate proficiency in English.
+An overall IELTS - Academic Test score at band 6.0 or above is required, and minimum scores of 6.0 for speaking, listening, reading, and writing are preferred to demonstrate proficiency in English.